 FOOD AND DRINK

-With the exception of water in clear plastic bottles all food or beverages whether brought in or purchased here must be consumed in the designated Eating Area or outside of the enclosed pool area.
-No glass containers.
+With the exception of water in clear plastic bottles all food or beverages whether brought in or purchased must be consumed in the designated Eating Area or outside of the enclosed pool area.
+No glass containers are allowed.

 Individuals entering the pool area during Recreational Swim times for the sole purpose of watching or waiting will be charged the regular entry fee.